ChicagoDSA/haymarket/README.md

 - This page applies to every subdirectory and language.

+### Add a staging url

+You may add a `staging_url:` option to your config file in order to apply a `noindex` meta tag to your staging site.
+This will prevent search engines from crawling your staging instance, ensuring that your search rankings won't be harmed by repetative content.

 ### Create client-side redirections

 This theme uses the [Jekyll Redirect From](https://github.com/jekyll/jekyll-redirect-from) plugin.